ayugupt/Flutter_Webrtc_Implementation/README.md

 To connect with another user who is logged onto the signaling server, just enter their username when prompted and call.

+NOTE- This flutter App has only been tested on Android, It may not work for Ios.